Fergus Bordewich

-Fergus M. Bordewich (born November 1, 1947) is an American writer, popular historian, and editor living in San Francisco.
-He is the author of eight nonfiction books, including a memoir and an illustrated children's book.
+Fergus M. Bordewich (born November 1, 1947) is an American historian and writer living in Washington, D.C., and Greensboro, North Carolina.
+He is the author of ten nonfiction books, mostly on American history between the Founding Era and Reconstruction.
+He has written for a wide range of periodicals, and is a frequent speaker on historical subjects.

 Life

-Bordewich was born in New York City in 1947, and grew up in Yonkers, New York.
-While growing up, he often traveled to Indian reservations around the United States with his mother, LaVerne Madigan Bordewich, the executive director of the Association on American Indian Affairs, then the only independent advocacy organization for Native Americans.
-This early experience helped to shape his lifelong preoccupation with American history, the settlement of the continent, and issues of race, and political power.
+Bordewich was born in New York City and grew up in Yonkers, New York.
+His father, Harold Bordewich, was an engineer.
+His mother, LaVerne Madigan Bordewich, was the executive director of the Association on American Indian Affairs, which in the 1950s and early 1960s was the only independent advocacy organization for Native Americans.
+This early experience helped to shape his lifelong preoccupation with American history, diverse cultures, and issues of race and political power.
 He holds degrees from the City College of New York and Columbia University.
-In the late 1960s, he did voter registration for the NAACP in the still-segregated South; he also worked as a roustabout in Alaska's Arctic oil fields, a taxi driver in New York City, and a deckhand on a Norwegian freighter.
+In the late 1960s, he did voter registration for the NAACP in the still-segregated South; he also worked in Alaska’s Arctic oil fields, as a taxi driver in New York City, and as a deckhand on a Norwegian freighter.